ankitgtron/Self-Projects/PersonalizedCancerDiagnosis/readme.md

 Objective: Predict the probability of each data-point belonging to each of the nine classes.

 Constraints:
 Interpretability, Class probabilities are needed.
 Penalize the errors in class probabilites => Metric is Log-loss.
 No Latency constraints.

+Key Points :-

 1. Split the dataset randomly into three parts train, cross validation and test with 64%,16%, 20% of data respectively